hazelcast/hazelcast-reference-manual/src/DistributedEvents.md

 When a respective event is fired, the distributed object listener outputs the event type, and the name, service (for example, if a Map service provides the distributed object, than it is a Map object), and ID of the object.

-### Migration Listener
+### Listening for Migration Events

-The Migration Listener notifies for the following events:
+The Migration Listener interface has methods that are invoked for the following events:

-- A partition migration is started.
+- `migrationStarted`: A partition migration is started.
-- A partition migration is completed.
+- `migrationCompleted`: A partition migration is completed.
-- A partition migration is failed.
+- `migrationFailed`: A partition migration failed.

+To write a Migration Listener class, you implement the DistributedObjectListener interface and its methods.

 The following is an example Migration Listener class.